AMP nucleosidase

-Thus, the two substrates of this enzyme are AMP and H_{2}O, whereas its two products are D-ribose 5-phosphate and adenine.
+The enzyme characterised from Azotobacter vinelandiil and Escherichia coli hydrolyses the pyrimidine nucleotide, adenosine monophosphate, to D-ribose 5-phosphate and adenine.
+The enzyme has been used in a systems engineering approach to the industrial production of purines.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
-The systematic name of this enzyme class is AMP phosphoribohydrolase.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds. he systematic name of this enzyme class is AMP phosphoribohydrolase.
 Other names in common use include adenylate nucleosidase, and adenosine monophosphate nucleosidase.
-This enzyme participates in purine metabolism.